e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Experimental Results

 \subsection{IBM Dataset Analysis}

 We begin with the IBM Telco dataset, which contains customer tenure and service attributes relevant for churn prediction.
 Prior to model evaluation, we applied Kaplan-Meier survival analysis to estimate customer retention probabilities.
-The average retention rate across the IBM dataset is approximately 77\%.
+The ARR estimated from the training split of the IBM dataset is approximately 0.77.
+This retention estimate is then treated as fixed and applied when evaluating models on the held-out test split.
 Figure~\ref{fig:ibm-overview} provides a compact overview, combining the retention curve, lift index, and ROC curve for visual comparison.

 To assess how well models prioritise high-risk churners, we computed the lift index for the best-performing model under default AUC tuning (EBM).
 The top-decile lift of 3.01 indicates that the top 10\% of customers identified by the model are approximately three times more likely to churn than average, supporting targeted interventions.
+Similarly, ROC curves under \emph{e-Profits} tuning (Figure~\ref{fig:AUC-IBM}) show that EBM delivers the best AUC, reaffirming its strong discrimination ability.